Neutral / cushion / high arch

 - The brand’s TECHFIT Upper technology follows the natural shape of the foot, giving a sock-lie fit and natural feeling.
 It is designed to deliver outstanding fit and comfort while running.

-When it comes to sizing, the shoe is true to its size.
+When it comes to sizing, just like the Adidas Ultra Boost, the shoe is true to its size.
 With the techfit-based upper, the shoe delivers an impressive fit to a wide range of foot measurements.
 Adidas is offering this shoe in medium D and B widths for men’s and women’s version.

-The outsole of the shoe features the adiWear technology.
+The outsole of this road running shoe features the adiWear technology.
 It is made from non-marking carbon rubber.
 This material gives durable traction while running on the road.
 Strategically placed in high-abrasion areas, this enhances the longevity of the shoe.

 With the AdiPure Adapt, runners can experience a springy feel in each step with the adiPRENE+ cushioning system that is designed to efficiently absorb shock on landing and release energy for a powerful toe-off.
 The lightweight TPU in the midsole gives added protection.